 Finally, we are happy to report that Cup4Cup Gluten Free Flour performed flawlessly in our classic brownie application, right down to the perfectly super-moist interior and shiny, crackly, flaky top indicative of superior homemade brownies.
-And, the taste?
+The taste?
 We couldn’t tell which brownies were which during our taste tests.
 The gluten free brownies even looked identical to the conventional recipe.
 Both recipes had us over-the-moon!

 Cup4Cup Gluten Free Flour is available at William-Sonoma stores and their online catalog nationwide as well as select Whole Foods Market stores in Southern California, the Pacific Northwest and Western Canada.
 To check where you can purchase Cup4Cup, please visit their site.

 What makes our recipe for Grandma’s Old-Fashioned Rich Fudge Brownies wicked good?
 Fudgy, rich and chewy with an incredibly moist interior and a shiny, crackly, flaky top—everything a classic brownie should be.
 Either way, old-fashioned or newfangled, you will surely enjoy this classic family recipe, Rich Fudge Brownies, that dates back to WWII.
 Grandma knew her stuff when it came to brownies, cakes and old-fashioned goodness.
 What’s not to love?
 Wicked good, indeed.